-You can host your content library using Google Docs or Sharepoint, an internal wiki, in your CRM, or in a sales enablement platform.
+You can host your content library using Google Docs or Sharepoint, an internal wiki, your CRM, or a sales enablement platform.

-While you audit and organise your sales content, it's essential to remember that times change, and content that was relevant in the past might not be today.
-You must keep the content library up to date to enable your sales team to fulfill the target audience's expectations.
+While you audit and organise your sales content, it's essential to remember that times change and that content that was relevant in the past might not be today.
+You must keep the content library current to enable your sales team to fulfil the target audience's expectations.

 However, some types of sales content can have much longer lifecycles.
-Here's a couple of examples:
+Here are a couple of examples:

-Case studies are the most critical pieces of content in the sales rep's content library.
-Most prospects need some kind of 'proof' before they decide to buy, and case studies provide this.
+Case studies are the most critical content in the sales rep's sales asset library.
+Most prospects need proof before buying, and case studies provide this.

-So within six months of a new product, solution or service being launched, you should aim to have one or two case studies explaining the offering, the challenges it resolves, and the result for your customer.
-During this period, use your CRM system to find customers who could potentially be good case study subjects.
+So, within six months of launching a new product, solution, or service, you should aim to have one or two case studies explaining the offering, the challenges it resolves, and the results for your customer.
+Use your CRM system to find customers who could potentially be exemplary case study subjects during this period.

 Create email templates

 Email is the most effective way for sales reps to connect with potential and existing customers.
-But many sales reps spend hours agonising over their email copy.
-What they need is standardised email templates, directly accessible from their inbox, that can be adjusted depending on the recipient and sent quickly.
-Having templates like these in place will dramatically increase sales reps' productivity and satisfaction.
+However, many sales reps spend hours agonising over their email copy.
+They need standardised email templates, directly accessible from their inbox, that can be adjusted depending on the recipient and sent quickly.
+Templates like these will dramatically increase sales reps' productivity and satisfaction.

-If you're just getting started with sales enablement, find out what content you should focus on in our article, The best sales enablement content to prioritise.
+If you're just starting with sales enablement, find out what content you should focus on in our article, The best sales enablement content to prioritise.

 Sales enablement automation

-Ten years ago, sales was a manual business.
+Ten years ago, sales were a manual business.
 Today, the reality is very different.
-Processes that were once manual can now be automated, which means sales reps can reach more prospects and speed up the sales cycle.
+Once manual processes can be automated, sales reps can reach more prospects and speed up the sales cycle.

-These are a few examples of ways you can use automation to positively impact your sales process:
+These are a few examples of ways you can use automation to impact your sales process positively:

 Create email sequences

-Sales enablement professionals, sales reps, and other team members can use sequences to good effect.
-These are sets of emails that are sent automatically based on a certain set of conditions.
-For example, a sequence could be used to send a follow-up email to a lead a couple of days after they received an initial sales email.
+Sales enablement professionals, reps, and other team members can use sequences effectively.
+These are sets of emails that are sent automatically based on a particular set of conditions.
+For example, a sequence could send a follow-up email to a lead a couple of days after receiving an initial sales email.

-Sequences are a form of automation, but they still require manual involvement from sales reps.
-They enroll contacts in sequences manually, based on the contact's interests and past interactions.
-They also have the opportunity to remove contacts from sequences while they're running - for example, if a contact clearly wasn't interested in the first email.
-They don't need to keep running through a list of scheduled actions until they reach the finish line, as with typical marketing automation flows.
+Sequences are a form of automation but require manual sales reps' involvement.
+They enrol contacts in sequences manually based on the contact's interests and past interactions.
+They can also remove contacts from sequences while running, for example, if a contact wasn't interested in the first email.
+As with typical marketing automation flows, they only needed to keep running through a list of scheduled actions once they reached the finish line.

-It's likely your sales reps spend a lot of time writing follow-up emails, so automating sequences will save them many hours of unnecessary work in the long run.
+Your sales reps likely send many follow-up emails, so automating sequences will save them many hours of unnecessary work in the long run.

 Implement direct messaging

 There's no better time to interact and chat with potential and existing customers than when they're on your .com/.xx.
-Providing a live chat on your website gives sales reps the opportunity to interact with and guide interested contacts in real time.
-However, to avoid wasting sales reps' time with poorly-fitting contacts, the sales enablement team should use filtering criteria to make sure that the live chat boxes are only shown to high-quality leads.
+Providing a live chat on your website allows sales reps to interact with and guide interested contacts in real-time.
+However, to avoid wasting sales reps' time with poorly fitting contacts, the sales enablement team should use filtering criteria to ensure that the live chat boxes are only shown to high-quality leads.

-To assist with this automation and keep all of your sales enablement materials and work organised, you can invest in sales enablement software.
+You can invest in sales enablement software to assist with this automation and keep your sales enablement materials and work organised.

 Sales enablement tools

-Sales enablement tools allow your sales department and sales reps to manage all content from a central location.
-These software solutions enable you to create, share, edit, and manage your materials and resources with ease.
-All of your sales reps can access the information and data they need at any point in time, and your marketing team can stay aligned with sales on what content is working best.
+Sales enablement tools allow your sales department and reps to manage all content from a central location.
+These software solutions enable you to create quickly, share, edit, and manage your materials and resources.
+All your sales reps can access the information and data they need at any point in time, and your marketing team can stay aligned with sales on what content is best.

 Some commonly used sales enablement software solutions are:

-HubSpot's various packages and hubs contain a wide range of tools, but in short, they offer everything mentioned in this guide - a CRM system, a CMS, automation and sequence tools.
+HubSpot's various packages and hubs contain many tools, but they offer everything mentioned in this guide: a CRM system, a CMS, automation tools, and sequence tools.
 HubSpot connects your sales and marketing efforts, and cross-team sales enablement collaboration becomes very easy.

 Zendesk allows your sales reps to keep track of all interactions with prospects throughout their entire buyer's journey.
-Zendesk makes it easier to keep track of which sales enablement tools and resources they are using and which ones they could incorporate in future interactions to close deals.
+Zendesk makes it easier to track which sales enablement tools and resources they use and which they could incorporate in future interactions to close deals.

-Highspot allows your sales reps to customise different guided experiences and conversations for customers to provide them with valuable and relevant information that suits their specific needs.
-The software integrates all of your marketing content, information and other sales tools to make all aspects of the sales enablement process effective and easy.
+Highspot allows your sales reps to customise different guided experiences and conversations for customers to provide valuable and relevant information that suits their needs.
+The software integrates all your marketing content, information, and other sales tools to make all aspects of the sales enablement process effective and easy.

-Outreach gathers your marketing, sales, and customer success efforts to share insights and content cross-team efficiently.
+Outreach gathers your marketing, sales, and customer success efforts to share insights and content across teams efficiently.
 The software allows you to optimise your customer life cycle to focus on collaboration at scale and engagement to nurture and close sales deals effectively.